MoRosGi/bth-Report/README.md

 ## Features

 -   '/': Presentation of myself including an image.
 -   '/about': Information about the MVC course, including a link to the course's Git repository, and a link to my own GitHub repository.
 -   '/report': Collection of reports with links to specific sections.
 -   '/lucky': Page showing a dynamic value and images.
 -   '/api': Landing page for the JSON API.
-- '/api/quote': JSON response containing today's quote, date, and timestamp.
+-   '/pig game': Implementation of a simple dice game.
+-   '/card game': Implementation of a simple card game.
+-   '/twenty-one': Implementation of a twenty-one card game.
+-   '/library': Implementation of a library using ORM database.
+-   '/metrics': Analyze of the metrics of this project with Scrutinizer and Phpmetrics.
+-   '/project': Project page, implementation of a blackjack game.

 ## Styling